Sammy Guevara: The Sons of Texas (2024–2025)

 Guevara made his debut for AEW's sister promotion Ring of Honor (ROH) on the August 1 episode of Ring of Honor Wrestling, where he came to the aid of Dustin Rhodes, fending off an attack from The Dark Order.
 On the August 17 episode of AEW Collision, Guevara teamed with Rhodes to defeat The Undisputed Kingdom to win the ROH World Tag Team Championship for the first time.
 Guevara and Rhodes then formed a stable known as "The Sons of Texas" with Marshall and Ross Von Erich, who hold the ROH World Six-Man Tag Team Champions with Rhodes, explaining that they are all Texas natives and have connections to Texas wrestling legends (Rhodes and the Von Erichs through their respective families, and Guevara was trained by Rhodes' former WWE partner and Texas native Booker T).
 On December 20 at Final Battle, Guevera and Rhodes successfully defended their titles against The Righteous (Vincent and Dutch) in a Texas Bullrope match.

 On January 5, 2025 at Wrestle Dynasty, Guevara and Rhodes successfully defended their titles against House of Torture's Sho and Yoshinobu Kanemaru.
 On May 25 at Double or Nothing, Guevara and Rhodes unsuccessfully challenged The Hurt Syndicate (Bobby Lashley and Shelton Benjamin) for the AEW World Tag Team Championship.
 On July 11 at Supercard of Honor, Guevara and Rhodes successfully defended their titles against The Infantry (Carlie Bravo and Shawn Dean).
 The next day at All In, Guevara competed in a four-way match for the vacant AEW TNT Championship, which was won by his tag team partner Dustin Rhodes.

 La Facción Ingobernable (2025–present)

 On August 29, Guevara and Rhodes were forced to vacate the ROH World Tag Team Championships due to Rhodes suffering an injury, ending their reign at 378 days.
 On the same day at Death Before Dishonor, Guevara teamed with Marshall and Ross Von Erich in a losing effort against Shane Taylor Promotions (Shane Taylor, Carlie Bravo, and Capt.
 Shawn Dean) for the vacant ROH World Six-Man Tag Team Championships.
 Later in the night, Guevara teamed with Rush to defeat The Outrunners (Turbo Floyd and Truth Magnum) to win the vacant ROH World Tag Team Championships.
 After the match, Guevara attacked Marshall and Ross Von Erich, turning heel and joining La Facción Ingobernable.
+On November 28, Guevara and Rush were forced to vacate their titles due to Rush suffering a knee injury, ending their reign at 91 days.
+On December 5 at Final Battle, Guevara and The Beast Mortos defeated Adam Priest and Tommy Billington to win the vacant titles, giving Guevara his third ROH World Tag Team Championship reign.

+On May 16, 2026 episode of Collision, Guevera unsuccessfully challenged Darby Allin for the AEW World Championship in No Count-Out match.
+On June 26 at partner promotion CMLL's Viernes Espectaular event, Guvera and Mortos lost their titles to Místico and Máscara Dorada, ending their reign at 203 days.